Swappea/Flutter-NetNinja/README.md

 ## Flutter Project

 * runApp is a function which takes root widget and runs the appln in the main fn
-* Stateful widget - state of the widget can change over time
+* Stateful widget
+  - state of the widget can change over time
+  - setState() triggers the build function
+  -- initState() - called only once when widget is created, subscribe to streams -- Build() -- builds the widget tree, triggered everttime use setState() -- Dispose() -- when widget/state obj is removed
-* Stateless widget - state of the widget cannot change over time
+* Stateless widget
+  - state of the widget cannot change over time
+  - build function only runs  once